agile-learning-institute/mentorHub-person-ui/README.md

 ### Manually build and test UI container

-After executing the docker-build script as outlined below, you can use the [Access Paths](#access-paths) to test the applicaiton.
+Build the UI container and run the full stack.
+If you are running the dev server, stop it before running this script.

 ```bash
 ./src/docker/docker-build.sh